 A selling point of the starter kit is that it acts as a basic DIY home security system.
 We say basic because there's no option of professional monitoring and it's lacking some features that are key for home security.

 But the biggest issue currently is that once you turn on Aqara's Basic Alert Mode, you can't turn it off... for 24 hours!
 This means every time you walk past your motion sensor your alarm goes off.
 Not ideal.
-According to Aqara support pages this is a bug and they are working on fixing it.

 If and when they do fix this, if you're looking for an inexpensive, basic security setup that works with HomeKit, Aqara is pretty much your only option.
 (Abode's more advanced system works with HomeKit, but it's a steeper up front investment).